jfuruness/bgpy_pkg/README.md

 6. Commit your changes: `git commit -am 'Add some feature'`
 7. Push to the branch: `git push origin my-new-feature`
 8. Ensure github actions are passing tests
-9. Email me at jfuruness@gmail.com
+9. Email me at jfuruness@gmail.com in case I don't see the PR

 ## History
 * [bgpy](#bgpy)